Historiography of Japan: Six national histories

-In 718 Yōrō Code commissioned the Ministry of the Centre to compile a national history; the resulting Nihon Shoki of 720 served as a basis for similar works.
+In 718, the Yōrō Code commissioned the Ministry of the Centre to compile a national history; the resulting Nihon Shoki of 720 served as a basis for similar works.
 Other historical chronicles were published over the following century: the Shoku Nihongi in 797, the Nihon Kōki in 840, the Shoku Nihon Kōki in 869, the Nihon Montoku Tennō Jitsuroku in 871, and the Nihon Sandai Jitsuroku in 901.
 With the Nihon Shoki, they form the Rikkokushi—the "six national histories".
 Beginning in the 11th century, in the mid-Heian period, state power weakened, and this sort of great chronicle was abandoned.
 Their form later served as inspiration during the Edo period of the 17th–19th centuries, when the shōguns sought to legitimize their power by having historical works of this type written.

 The writing of the Shoku Nihongi, the first successor to the Nihon Shoki began about 760 by Fujiwara no Nakamaro, but suffered several setbacks before its publication in 797, such as Nakamaro's death in the Fujiwara no Nakamaro Rebellion in 764; the thirty draft volumes drew criticism for concentrating on anecdotal facts and ignoring some major events.
 Emperor Kōnin had the project revived, but it still remained in draft form.
 Edicts in 794 and 797 made it possible to complete the project.
 The forty volumes of the Shoku Nihongi cover the period from 697 to 791.
 The final work stands out for its use of new sources, such as Buddhist temple registers or tax revenue reports.
 Like the Kojiki it is written in a language based on classical Chinese and on a phonetic use of Chinese characters.
 The Shoku Nihongi also describes certain aspects of Japanese society of the time, such as the conditions of the workers at construction sites in the capital Heijō-kyō (modern Nara).
 In keeping with Chinese models, the place of poetry is greatly reduced.